Recycling & Solid Waste

 Aluminum and Tin Cans: Empty contents and rinse.
 Drop metal lid into can and leave labels on.

 Glass: Beverage, food bottles and jars only.
 Remove lids, empty contents and rinse.

-Items that need to be dropped off center: Electronics including any equipment with microchips and waste oil (no filters).
+Items that need to be dropped off at your local recycling facility: Electronics including any equipment with microchips and waste oil (no filters).

 What cannot be recycled?

 |Cat Litter||Plastic Buckets||Christmas Lights|

 Days of Pick-up

 North of White River West of Highway 167